BE-Hackathon-2025/Hack-Jags/README.md

 ### TL;DR 🚨
-This is a repository template containing all the information that needs to accompany your project.
+This is a repository template that contains all the necessary information to accompany your project.

-Feel free to use any languages or frameworks, but the following information must be filled out in your project's README before hacking ends.
+Feel free to use any languages or frameworks, but please ensure that the following information is included in your project's README before the hacking period ends.
 _______________
 _______________